silverwind/file-extension/README.md

 * Doesn't include the dot in the extension (`package.json` => `json`).
 * Returns lowercase by default (`Makefile` => `makefile`).

 Works in Node.js and the browser.
-Currently the module size is **260 bytes** gzipped.
+Currently the module size is **260 B bytes** gzipped.

 ## Installation
 #### Node.js